VowpalWabbit/vowpalwabbit.github.io/_rlos/2023_projects.md

 (Reference: [Integrating Lua in C++ - GeeksforGeeks](https://www.geeksforgeeks.org/integrating-lua-in-cpp/))

+Exercise Goals: Demonstrate the following
+1. Compile Lua and include it in a simple app as shown in the Reference.
+2. Pass data into Lua from the simple app and demonstrate that the data can be accessed in script.
+3. Change the data passed into the Lua script and access the changed data in the simple app.

+Exercise Tasks:
 1. Build Lua.
 2. Create Lua object in C++.
-Print "<your name> says hello” from within Lua.
+Print "[your name] says hello” from within Lua.
 3. Pass an int variable to Lua and print out the value in Lua
 4. Change value of an int variable in Lua and print it out in C++